Turning Performances Into Dollars

 Every performance picked that's picked up in an ASCAP survey generates a certain number of credits.
 Each credit is worth a certain dollar value.
 The number of credits for each performance depends upon several factors, among them:

 - HOW the music is used (feature, theme, background, etc.)

 - WHERE the music is performed (network or local television, radio, cable, etc.)

 - The time of day of the performance (with respect to television and cable)

 ASCAP has two special bonus programs to recognize the increased value that frequently-performed songs bring to our repertory.
 If a song earns a certain threshold of feature performance credits in a quarter, additional credits are added to that song's total credits as Audio Feature Premium (AFP) payments.
-Songs that have earned over 300,000 feature performance credits since they were first surveyed, and haven't earned an AFP in the past four quarters, are eligible for our Classic Song Bonus when they reach a certain performance benchmark in a single quarter.
+Songs that have earned over 300,000 feature performance credits since they were first surveyed are eligible for our Classic Song Bonus when they reach a certain performance benchmark in a single quarter.
 Both AFPs and the Classic Song Bonus apply to performances on audio-only platforms, including streaming services, satellite radio and terrestrial radio.

 Theme, underscore and feature performances in highly rated network, syndicated and local TV and cable series earn additional credits as TV Premium payments.
 These payments recognize the importance of these highly rated programs to the value of the repertory.

 In the case of music used as underscoring in films and television programs, the length, or duration, of the work will affect the number of credits generated.
 In the case of live symphony and concert performances, the length, or duration, and the instrumentation will also affect the number of credits a particular performance will generate (full orchestra, chamber work, etc.)